 As is often the case, it turns out I was onto something.
 Per the AJC:

-is deciding to accept an offer from either the or the ...
+Madieu Williams is deciding to accept an offer from either the Falcons or the Washington Redskins ...

-Williams, who was a second-round pick back in 2004 (56th overall) out of Maryland by the, has started 86 games and has 12 career interceptions.
+Williams, who was a second-round pick back in 2004 (56th overall) out of Maryland by the Cincinnati Bengals, has started 86 games and has 12 career interceptions.

 Williams isn't a true strong safety.
-He played strong safety for thelast year, but he's not all that big (about 6'1 and 205 lbs) and the transition is probably age-related.
+He played strong safety for the 49ers last year, but he's not all that big (about 6'1 and 205 lbs) and the transition is probably age-related.

 Not sure how I'd feel about the signing.
 In case you've been missing in action lately, both Kelvin Hayden and James Sanders signed with other teams.
 I do feel like there are other, more viable options out there.
 At the same time, I trust the FO to move forward intelligently.
 How about y'all?